 Outside of work Dr. Roughen enjoys spending time with family, exercising, and learning new things.

-Tyler Winter provides management and oversight of all on-going research and development efforts at M4.
+Tyler Winter provides technical and programmatic oversight of all on-going efforts at M4.
 Since joining M4 in 2008, Tyler has been successful in securing numerous government-sponsored research funding opportunities including projects for NASA and the DoD.
 Additionally, he has consistently identified and established strategic partnerships for new business development prospects as well as the creation of technical proposals.

 As a key member of M4’s engineering team, Tyler has collaborated with management to steadily recruit top talent, transition knowledge in a constructive manner, and cultivate a world-class team.
 He has also made substantial contributions to the company’s product and capability offerings in the areas of scientific computing, aerospace vehicle system-level analysis, aerostructural analysis and optimization, uncertainty quantification, software development, and the development and integration of multidisciplinary analysis and optimization (MDAO) systems.

 In other work at M4, Tyler has led key integration and development efforts for several MDAO systems across subsonic, supersonic, and hypersonic flow regimes utilizing multi-fidelity analysis tools and methods.
 For these projects, he focused on directing and collaborating with a team of engineers to develop component definitions and standardized interfaces to address fundamental interdisciplinary interactions.
 His involvement and leadership efforts were instrumental in the success of these projects.
 He has also been responsible for leading the software development efforts, commercialization, and productization of M4 Structures Studio.